Install and Deploy - Windows

 config.yml as necessary and apply your changes by running:

-Once you've completed all previous steps, start your Bitwarden instance by running the following command:
+Once you have completed all previous steps, start your Bitwarden instance by running the following command:

 The first time you start Bitwarden it may take some time as it downloads images from Docker Hub.